danielkorkin/loadcfg/docs/usage.rst

 Usage Example
 =============

-This guide demonstrates how to use **loadcfg** to load, validate, and generate configuration files in various formats.
+This guide demonstrates how to use **loadcfg** to load, validate, and generate configuration files in various formats—and how to save the generated configuration to a file.

 Installation
 ------------